pablogd-hashi/hashistack-gcp/docs/wiki/getting-started/Prerequisites-and-Setup.md

 cat ~/terraform-deployer-key.json
 ```

+**This JSON file will be used as `GOOGLE_CREDENTIALS` in HCP Terraform.**

 **Important:** Keep this JSON file secure.
-You'll add its entire contents to HCP Terraform as the `GOOGLE_CREDENTIALS` variable.
+You'll add its entire contents to HCP Terraform as the `GOOGLE_CREDENTIALS` environment variable.
+The service account will automatically receive necessary permissions when you run Terraform (the Terraform configurations grant the service account appropriate roles during deployment).

 ---